Leroy Griffith

-Leroy Charles Griffith (born March 26, 1932) is an American theater and nightclub proprietor, former Broadway theater producer, and film producer.
-He has owned, leased, or operated more than 70 adult entertainment theaters across the United States, dating from the burlesque era of the 1950s to present day nightclubs.
-During burlesque's heyday, he was a prolific producer of live stage shows featuring showgirls, strippers, comedians, and other stars of the era.
+Leroy Charles Griffith (born March 26, 1932) is an American theater and nightclub proprietor, former Broadway and off-Broadway theater producer and director, and former burlesque and adult film producer.
+In a career spanning over 75 years, he has owned, leased, or operated more than 70 theaters, cinemas, and nightclubs across the United States, dating from the burlesque era of the 1950s to the present.
+Earl Wilson, among others, nicknamed him "Burlesque King."

+During burlesque's heyday, Griffith was a prolific producer of live stage shows featuring showgirls, strippers, comedians, vaudevillians, and other stars of the era.
+As burlesque declined in popularity, he made the crossover to exhibiting as well as producing adult films and operating strip clubs, notably past and present Miami-area clubs such as Club Madonna, Deja Vu, and Wonderland.

-His business endeavors in the adult entertainment industry have, for decades, put him at odds with restrictive municipalities, and he has taken legal action, often successfully, to be able to operate his establishments.
+His business endeavors in the adult entertainment industry have, for decades, put him at odds with restrictive municipalities.
+He has taken legal action, often successfully, to defend his constitutional rights and be able to operate his establishments.
+His and others' trailblazing victories helped to make the adult entertainment industry more accepted and tolerated in 20th and 21st century American society.

-Early life
+Early years

-Griffith was born in Poplar Bluff, Missouri to Floyd R. and Stella Griffith.
-His father was a theater owner.
-The younger Griffith began as a projectionist, cashier, and usher at a local theater in his hometown.
-At 17, he left for St. Louis and a job working concessions at the Grand Burlesque Theater for East Coast-based theater concessions magnate Oscar Markovich.
-At the Grand, Griffith started as a "candy butcher," hawking candy and trinkets to audiences before and during intermission.
-"In those days," he said in a 1993 interview, "they had probably 30 people in the cast, a chorus line, an orchestra, two comics, a singer, a vaudeville act, and then five exotic dancers.
+Griffith was born in Poplar Bluff, Missouri, to Stella Duncan (1909–1961) and Floyd Roy Griffith (1909–1984).
+His father was a theater manager, police officer, and concession stand operator.
+The younger Griffith served as a projectionist, cashier, and usher at local theaters in his hometown.
+He started out selling popcorn at his father's Strand Theater and was a concessions operator at the Jewel Theater, both in Poplar Bluff.
+Decades later, the senior Griffith relocated to Florida to work for his son's expanding theatrical empire.At 17, Leroy Griffith left for St. Louis and a job working concessions at the Grand Burlesque Theatre for East Coast-based theater concessions magnate Oscar Markovich (1895–1982).
+At the Grand, Griffith started as a "candy butcher," hawking candy and trinkets to burlesque audiences before and during intermission.
+"In those days," Griffith recalled in a 1993 interview, "they had probably 30 people in the cast, a chorus line, an orchestra, two comics, a singer, a vaudeville act, and then five exotic dancers.
 It was a good show."

 Griffith discovered that any profit to be made was not from the show itself but from the concession stand: "That's where I was.
 In between acts, the pitchman would sell prize packages, candy, stuff like that.
 Concessions was where the real money was, just like it is with regular movies today."
-After working his way up to concessions manager, Griffith began saving money, his eye set on greater aspirations.
+After working his way up to concessions manager, Griffith began accruing money for higher ambitions.

+A June 1955 Billboard magazine column noted that the 23-year-old "Leroy Griffith, concession manager at the Folly [Theater], Kansas City, Mo., is now the owner of the Missouri Coffee Shop with an enlarged dining room and a new air-conditioned system."